TheRebelOfBabylon/golearnbtc/blog.md

 	script_pubkey Script
 }
 ```
-To stop the Go compiler from yelling at us, saying "Hey what is this Script type you speak of?", we will also create that.
+To stop the Go compiler from yelling: "Hey what is this Script type you speak of?", we will need to create it.
 In Python, the `Script` class has an attribute called `cmds` which is a union of both `int` and `bytes` types.
 I learned that in Go, there are no native `union` types.
-As a substitute, Go has an `interface` type. `Interfaces` are defined as any data type which have all of the methods listed in the `interface` definition statement.
+As a substitute, Go has an `interface` type.
+Interfaces are defined as any data type which have all of the methods listed in the `interface` definition statement.
 For example, the `Script` interface below
 ```
 type Script interface {
 	ScriptEncode() []byte
 }
 ```
-is any data type that has a method called `ScriptEncode()`.
+is any data type that has a method called `ScriptEncode()`, which takes no input arguments and returns a byte slice.
 If, for example, a struct had a method called `ScriptEncode()` but also had another method called `foo()`, that struct would still be a member of the `Script` type.
-I created `ByteScript` and `IntScript` structs and created implementations of `ScriptEncode()` for both of these structs which use a version of `cmds` that is a byte slice and another that is an int slice respectively.
+I created `ByteScript` and `IntScript` structs and created implementations of `ScriptEncode()` for both of these structs which use a version of `cmds` that is a byte slice and another that is an int slice.
 ```
 type ByteScript struct {
 	cmds []byte